![]() |

 c) Business expenses shall be verified.
 The individual shall have full responsibility for proof of any business expense.
 No deduction shall be allowed for depreciation, obsolescence and/or similar losses in the operation of the business.
 Income reinvested in the business, except for the purchase of real estate, is a recognized business expense.
 This includes the purchase of capital equipment, payments on principal of loans and other expenses need to produce goods or services.

-d) The self-employment income shall be the gross less the value of the replacement of stock, business expenses and the $90 employment expense.
-The earned income exemption, if applicable, shall then be computed and deducted from the remaining earned income.
+d) To determine eligibility, the self-employment income shall be the gross less the value of the replacement of stock, business expenses and the amount equal to the difference between the family's TANF payment level and 50% of the Federal Poverty Level.
+If eligible, the three-fourths earned income exemption, if applicable, shall be computed and deducted from the self-employment income less the value of the replacement of stock and business expenses.